freenas/freenas-docs/userguide/plugins.rst

 Click |ui-chevron-right| and :guilabel:`MANAGE` to open a management or configuration screen for the application.
 For example, clicking :guilabel:`MANAGE` for an installed Plex plugin opens the Plex web interface in a new browser tab.
-Plugins that have a management interface also display the IP address and port to that management page in the *Admin Portals* column.
+Plugins with a management interface also display the IP address and port to that management page in the *Admin Portals* column.